< Back

 A State EITC Would Help Make Florida’s Tax Code Fairer

-Thirty states, the District of Columbia, Puerto Rico, and localities such as New York City and Montgomery County, Maryland have enacted their own versions of the EITC.
-For the 2022 session, Senator Jones has introduced a bill that would create the “Working Floridians Tax Rebate” (WFTR) program and provide EITC recipients a rebate set at 20 percent of their federal credit.
-A tax rebate of this size would put an estimated $1.08 billion back in people’s pockets, with an estimated average rebate of nearly $500 per household.
+For the 2025 session, Senator Shevrin Jones and Representative Wallace Aristide have introduced bills (SB 1158, HB 1331) to create the “Working Floridians Tax Rebate” program and provide EITC recipients a rebate set at 20 percent of their federal credit.
+A tax rebate of this size would put an estimated $1.1 billion back in people’s pockets, with an estimated average rebate of $500 per household.
 The WFTR would also increase people’s disposable income and pump $862 million each year into the local economy.

 down arrow